Haroenv/ccna/index.md

 From privileged EXEC mode you can reach global configuration mode by entering the `configure terminal` command.

+To execute a command that's usually only available from privileged EXEC or User EXEC mode, like `show ip interface brief`, you have to preced it by `do`. [source](https://supportforums.cisco.com/document/31051/executing-show-commands-global-configuration-mode)

 ## Interface/Line Configuration Mode

 Interface/Line configuration mode commands let you configure specific interfaces/lines on the router.
 Interface configuration mode is denoted by `(config-if)#` and line configuration mode by `(config-line)#`.